testdouble/testdouble.js/docs/1-installation.md

 Our browser distribution sets the library on a global variable named `window.td`.
-In Node.js, the library is loaded via `require('testdouble')`, as you might expect (though we recommend assigning it to `global.td` in a test helper, for terseness sake).
+In Node.js, the library is loaded via `require('testdouble')`, as you might expect (though we recommend assigning it to `globalThis.td` in a test helper, for terseness sake).

 You're welcome to address testdouble.js or any of its functions however you prefer,